-Other Requirements:
+• Other Requirements:

-- All borrowers must have a credit score. - Construction-to-permanent loans have a maximum \$636,150 loan amount. - All other Arch MI Standard Underwriting Requirements in section 3 of the Manual apply.
+- All members must have a credit score. - Construction-to-permanent loans have a maximum \$636,150 loan amount. - All other Arch MI Standard Underwriting Requirements in section 3 of the Manual apply.

 - DU and Loan Product Advisor documentation efficiencies.
 Manual documentation required.

-- Non-occupant borrowers.
+- Non-occupant members.

 - Subordinate financing.

-- EZ DecisioningSM and SwiftCloseSM requirements.
+- EZ Decisioning® and CU SwiftClose® requirements.

 - Manufactured homes.